cindehaa/sparkhub-hackathon/README.md

 * Create and view produce listings
 * Include name, description, category, associated farm, multiple photos, price, and inventory amount for each listing
 * Listings also include a map that shows the distance of the buyer from the seller
+* A feature section in the listings screen to show the foods currently in season

 ## Technologies
 * Google authentication to connect each user account to their account using Firebase